 93. Harry Harris Beach and Park

-Pet-friendly park with a well-maintained beach, a boat ramp, picnic tables and shelters, and a playground.
+This pet-friendly park with a well-maintained beach, a boat ramp, picnic tables, shelters, and a playground.
 Admission is free on weekdays.

 Islamorada is known as the Sport Fishing Capital of the World.
 It’s a sought-after vacation destination because of its friendly atmosphere, ocean views, scenic bays, charming shops, and outdoor activities.